The Whirlpool and the Infinite Field

 dialogue

-A student describes a growing ease with difficult emotions, a sense of aliveness in the body, and the loss of the ability to make feelings into something tragic.
+A student describes a deepening ease in the body and a growing inability to turn difficult emotions into something tragic.

 dialogue